Perfect Rib Eye Steaks

 - Bring your steaks out of the fridge about 1/2 hour before grilling so they don’t go on the grill cold.
 This allows for more even cooking

-- Use charcoal if available…and make a hot fire.
-The smokiness from the charcoal adds wonderful flavoring
+- Use charcoal if available and make a hot fire.
+The smokiness from the charcoal adds wonderful complex flavor.

-- Move only 2-4 times during the cooking process….twice if just flipping but twice a side to make cross hatch marks.
+- Move only 2-4 times during the cooking process, twice if just flipping but twice per side to make cross-hatch marks.

 - Allow to rest at least 5 minutes before serving.